-Well, we’ll be taking a look at the advantages and disadvantages of upgrading to the latest beta version and how can you upgrade to it without any hassle.
+Well, we’ll be taking a look at the advantages and disadvantages of upgrading to the latest version and how can you upgrade to it without any hassle.
 So let’s get started, shall we?

 What do you need to know before updating?

 It would be best to keep a few things in mind before updating to the latest gen OS.
 This will help you keep your iPad healthy and maintain the performance it first came with, and those things are: